rowedaniel/HamletGame/README.md

 HamletGame
 ==============

-HamletGame is a demo game, written in Java, in which the user plays as Hamlet in the curtain scene of the Shakespeare play.
+HamletGame is a demo game, written in Java, in which the user plays as Hamlet in the "curtain" scene of the Shakespeare play.

 Copyright 2020 by Daniel Neshyba-Rowe.